Living in residence means becoming part of a great community with support to make your transition to university life as smooth as possible.

 - Need special consideration for your residence room assignment?
 Complete an Accessible Housing application and submit supporting documentation by June 3, 2024!

 - Housing accommodations can be made for medical, sensory, physical, environmental, psychological, allergy/dietary restrictions, or mental health conditions.

 What is the First Year Guarantee Residence Application?

-- A chance to rank your preferred residence community between Campus Housing, St. Jerome's, St. Paul's and Renison
+- A chance to rank your preferred residence community between Campus Housing, St. Jerome's, United College and Renison

 - Conrad Grebel is not part of the 100% residence guarantee